alvarobyrne/escher-three/README.md

 ## TODO

 - add code(mirror) editors for each surface
+- refresh on window resize

 ## Instructions-ish

 - keyboard "q" will reset the view
-- twice keyboard "h" will show UI
+- strike twice keyboard "h" will show UI
 - drag mouse gesture (hopefully you'll be/get surprised)
-- refresh on window resize

 ## Poor explanation of perspective computations